 Unlike other personal injury cases, you will not have to prove your employer did anything wrong in causing your injury.
 Instead, you simply must prove that you were an employee (not an independent contractor) at the time you were injured, and that your injury occurred during the course of your employment.

-Your employer’s insurance carrier will be responsible to pay the following:
+In a workers compensation lawsuit, an employer’s insurance carrier will be responsible to pay the following:

 - Medical expenses